Modeling Dynamic Neural Activity by combining Naturalistic Video Stimuli and Stimulus-independent Latent Factors: Experiments

-\textbf{Position-based latent can extrapolate to unseen neurons.} The previous experiment suggests a strong topographic organization of the influence of the latent state onto the neuronal activity distribution.
-To test this organization further, the MLP is used to predict the weight vectors $\textbf{w}_{i}^{(\theta)}$ and $\textbf{w}_{i}^{(q)}$ for unseen neurons not used for training any part of the network before.
-In the experiment, we removed $N=500$ neurons per mouse, trained the latent state model, latent MLP, and readout, and subsequently fine-tune feature weights and spatial position of the readout on the held out $N$ neurons (\cref{{tab:extrapolation}} `Extrapolation`).
-Only the weights and spatial position of $f_{it}^{(q)}$ and $f_{it}^{(\theta)}$ are fine-tuned, while $\textbf{w}_{i}^{(\theta)}$ and $\textbf{w}_{i}^{(q)}$ are predicted by the previously trained MLP.
+\textbf{Cortical-based latent mapping can extrapolate to unseen neurons} \quad To test if the cortical-based mapping from the previous experiment generalizes to unseen neurons, we removed $N=500$ neurons per mouse during the first phase of training the latent model.
+In the second phase, we only finetune the weights and spatial position of $f_{it}^{(q)}$ and $f_{it}^{(\theta)}$ of the video-encoding part (\cref{eq:encoder_q}), and the latent feature vectors $\textbf{w}_{i}^{(\theta)}$ and $\textbf{w}_{i}^{(q)}$ are computed by the previously trained MLP.
 We compare the performance of the fine-tuned model on those $N=500$ neurons against a model which was trained end-to-end on all neurons (\cref{{tab:extrapolation}} `Original`).
-We find that the position-based latent model can extrapolate the mapping of latents to unseen neurons using only their cortical position with almost no drop in predictive performance.
+We find that the position-based latent model can extrapolate the mapping of latents to unseen neurons using only their cortical position with almost no drop in predictive performance, demonstrating that the learned cortical-based mapping can extrapolate to new neurons using cortical coordinates alone.